 BARB Test – Reasoning

 This part of the BARB test is a logical reasoning test and assesses your ability to think critically.
-You should have a read of my Logical Reasoning Test Guide to learn more and to fully prepare in this area.
+Read our Logical Reasoning Test Guide to learn more and to fully prepare in this area.

-The BARB test will present you with sentences in regards to the relationship or details of two people.
+The BARB test will present you with sentences in regard to the relationship or details of two people.
 You will then be presented with a question, based on the information you read.

 For example: John is shorter than Peter.

 This information will then disappear from your screen, so take care to remember it.
 The question could then be, Who is taller?